dotkernel/api-documentation/docs/book/v7/installation/configuration-files.md

 # Configuration Files

-The installation script from `composer.json` (under the key 'post-update-cmd') should have already created the files mentioned on this page.
+The post-update scripts from `composer.json` (under the key `post-update-cmd`) should have already created the files mentioned on this page.

-We mention them explicitly because you will need to visit them to fully configure your development environment.
+> We mention these files explicitly because you will need to visit them to fully configure your development environment.
+> You will need to do the same for the production environment when you deploy your application.

 ## Prepare config files